hardboiled/multi-threaded-socket-file-downloader/readme.md

 ## Feedback

 Feel free to leave any questions in the issues section.
-Note that this code is not meant to be full tested/production ready.
+Note that this code is not meant to be fully tested/production ready.
 It is just a prototype for demonstrating sockets and multi-threading in C++ with some new C++17 features.